eniklas/gamatrix/README.md

 ### Command-line mode

-Command-line mode is mostly useful for debugging.
-It lists the matching games, but doesn't include any of the other data that server mode provides (platform, comments, etc.).
+Command-line mode lists the output to a terminal, and doesn't use Flask.
+It's a good way to get copy/pastable titles to put into the config file for titles you want to hide or add metadata for.
+This mode is not developed as heavily as server mode, so may lag behind in features.
 To run, clone this repo and:

 **1. Setup your virtual environment:**